canonical/cloud-init/doc/rtd/topics/tutorials/qemu-debugging.rst

 To debug, answer the following questions:

-Did cloud-init discover the imds webserver?
+Did cloud-init discover the IMDS webserver?
 ===========================================

 The webserver should print a message in the terminal for each request it